VictoriaMetrics/VictoriaMetrics/docs/sd_configs.md

   The `nodes` role is used to discover Swarm nodes.

-  Available meta labels for `role: nodes`:
+  Available meta labels for `role: nodes` during [relabeling](https://docs.victoriametrics.com/vmagent.html#relabeling):

   * `__meta_dockerswarm_node_address`: the address of the node
   * `__meta_dockerswarm_node_availability`: the availability of the node